CartesioQT1/MemCopyPaste/README.md

 # Memory CopyPaste

-MemCopyPaste is a Python script for improve productivity when copyng and paste from documents.
+MemCopyPaste is a Python script for improving productivity when copying and pasting from documents.

 ## Installation

-Just run thre script and it will execute untill you want to exit.
+Just run the script and it will execute until you want to exit.

 ## Usage